surge-synthesizer/surge/doc/build-mac-arm.md

 And then:

 ```
 paul:~/dev/music/surge$ lipo -archs build_fat/Debug/surge-headless
 x86_64 arm64
 ```

-Similarly you can build the AU or VST3 and get a fat binary in the distro
+Similarly, you can build the AU or VST3 and get a fat binary in the distro.